Thomas Rivera Schatz: .Senator: 2008–present

 Rivera Schatz was sworn into his post on January 12, 2009.

 Thomas Rivera Schatz was reelected in 2012 and elected for the third time as a member of the Senate majority in the 2016 election with 10.33% of the "at large" votes, placing him in second place after independent senatorial candidate Dr. José Vargas Vidot and followed by Juan Dalmau of the Puerto Rico Independence Party (PIP).
 Rivera Schatz was elected to a second term as President of the Senate of Puerto Rico starting January 2017.
 He holds two records, first as the only reelected Senate President during the past 28 years and the only Senate President ever elected as such to non-consecutive terms.
 On November 5, 2024, he was elected President of the Senate for a third non-consecutive term.

 PNP President

 On July 22, 2019, Rivera Schatz announced he would succeed Puerto Rican Governor Ricardo Rosselló as head of the New Progressive Party of Puerto Rico (PNP).
 Rosselló announced his intention to resign due to the ongoing controversy surrounding Telegramgate.

 Personal life

-Rivera Schatz and his father are avid collectors of antique cars.
+Rivera Schatz and his father collect antique cars, and are fans of the New York Yankees.
+He is the father of 3 children, all born out of wedlock, one of which he has never publicly recognized and has physical disabilities.
+Some have questioned his moral and family values based on this conduct, as well as his alleged use of cocaine and other substance abuse.